 2. Create or Edit an existing PHP.INI file

-In most cases if you are on a shared host, you will not see a php.ini file in your directory.
+In most cases if you are on a shared host, you will not see a php.ini file in your directory, so make sure to get a solid wordpress site hosting.
 If you do not see one, then create a file called php.ini and upload it in the root folder and the wp-admin folder.
 In that file add the following code:

 upload_max_filesize = 64M<br /> post_max_size = 64M<br /> max_execution_time = 300